The ‘Will of the People’? (2018-19)

 epistemic consequentialism: Problems and prospects (2014-16)

 Epistemic consequentialists believe that what's epistemically right (e.g., justified) is to be defined in terms of what's epistemically good (e.g., true belief).
 While highly controversial in ethics, consequentialism has arguably been widely accepted in epistemology -- up until very recently.
 As part of a British Academy-funded project, Jeff Dunn (DePauw) and I take on recent criticisms of epistemic consequentialism in a couple of papers (see 'A Defence of Epistemic Consequentialism', in Philosophical Quarterly, and 'Is Reliabilism a Form of Consequentialism?', in American Philosophical Quarterly), and also edit an anthology, entitled (fittingly enough) Epistemic Consequentialism, featuring some of the most recent and interesting work for and against epistemic consequentialism.

 on cognitve outsourcing (2013-16)

 I worked on the epistemology of cognitive outsourcing, i.e., of handing over your information collection and processing to others, together with researchers on Lund University's £1.7M project Knowledge in a Digital World, funded by the Swedish Research Council.
-My main contribution to the project was published in Philosophical Issues as 'Is there a Problem with Cognitive Outsourcing?' (my main conclusion: it's not clear that there is), and will also be published in a shortened form in a special issue of the Italian philosophy journal Iride (under the title 'L’outsourcing cognitivo pone un problema epistemico?'), edited by Annalisa Coliva.
-A number of other papers from my participation in the project are currently under review.
+My main contribution was published in Philosophical Issues as 'Is there a Problem with Cognitive Outsourcing?' (my main conclusion: it's not clear that there is), and will also be published in a shortened form in a special issue of the Italian philosophy journal Iride (under the title 'L’outsourcing cognitivo pone un problema epistemico?'), edited by Annalisa Coliva.

 the epistemic virtue of deference (2012-13)